 6. Restaurant overhead ratio

-This ratio includes fixed and variable costs such as rent, electricity and insurance.
+This ratio includes both fixed and variable expenses, such as rent, electricity, and insurance.

 - Formula: